lucalvin91/lucalvin91/README.md

 <p align="justify">Hello! 👋 <br>I am Dr. Calvin Lu, the research program coordinator at the Complex Exposure Threats Center of Excellence (CETCE) for the Department of Veterans Affairs.
 I have strong scientific knowledge in cognitive neuroscience and physiology, data analytics, and program management.
-I am currently operating a multi-data research protocol to examine the relationship between objective biophysiological markers, subjective ratings of health, health outcomes from electronic health records, and past military environmental exposure records to assess the health state of post-deployed Veterans with complex medical conditions.
+I am currently leading a multi-data research protocol titled <i>Veteran Occupational and Deployment-Related <ins>Exposu</ins>re <ins>E</ins>valuation and <ins>R</ins>isk <ins>S</ins>tratification (Exposu-ERS)</i> to examine the relationships between biophysiological markers, subjective ratings of health, electronic health records, and past military environmental exposure records to assess the health state of Veterans with unique military related exposure medical conditions.
 <br><br>
 My research philosophy is to produce generalizable findings to solve problems or improve real-world situations.
 I enjoy bridging the gap between theory and practice, leading brainstorming sessions to address clinical needs and formulating into research initiatives.